Categorical Medicine

 - Project And Investigative Research (PAIR) Database: An internal website is available which enumerates research projects amenable to resident participation, allowing trainees to easily find research in their areas of interest.

-- American College of Physicians: The program pays for membership to the American College of Physicians which allows additional educational opportunities as well as discounts on educational and board preparation materials.
+- American College of Physicians: The program pays for membership to the American College of Physicians, which allows additional educational opportunities and discounts on educational and board preparation materials

 -